thoughtbot/maintaining-open-source-projects/book/02-community.md

 outcome.
 The need to be heard takes precedence over the need for the product working correctly.

-Fairness bias can be applied to code revision.
+Fairness bias can be applied to code revisions.
 Framing an idea as a question instead of as an assertion makes the contributor feel heard and valued.
 If we are the authors of the code being reviewed, we can harness this effect even before conversation starts, by explaining the rationale behind our work beforehand.